Fees and how to pay for your postgraduate course

 There's a lot to consider when undertaking a postgraduate degree, but one of the most important factors is how much the course will cost you.
-Coventry University aims for total transparency with all of our course fees.
-This means you know exactly what you will pay and when it is time to pay it and you know your fees will not subsidise students in other subjects.
+We have all the information you need to understand UK postgraduate student fees and finance including:

-Please read on for a breakdown of how our courses' fees are constructed and how you can pay.
+- Breakdown of how our courses' fees are constructed

 How much will my course cost?